peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 };
 ```

-Its implementation looks familiar to what we have seen before too but, with a small important modification: there is no `entryId` anymore and, there is no `Trie` neither.
+Its implementation looks familiar to what we have seen before, except for a small (but important) modification: there is no `entryId` anymore and, there is no `Trie` neither.

 Each user has his/her own little kingdom.
 That's why he/she does not need an identifier to lookup the data in a big pot of data.
 It doesn't even have to memorize the `userId`.